Jonas Šliūpas

 While Šliūpas was respected for his past contributions to Lithuanian causes, he was not invited to the Lithuanian government or held a more prominent public position. Šliūpas returned to Lithuania in 1920 with substantial savings that he invested in the Trade and Industry Bank and other business ventures, many established by his son-in-law Martynas Yčas.
-Most of these investments were lost when the bank failed in 1927. Šliūpas briefly taught hygiene and literature at schools in Biržai and Šiauliai as well as history of medicine at the University of Lithuania.
-He also served as a mayor of Palanga (1933–1935, 1938–1939, 1941), a developing seaside resort, and had to coordinate the response to the great fire in May 1938 that left some 1,500 people homeless.
+Most of these investments were lost when the bank failed in 1927.
+He served as a mayor of Palanga (1933–1935, 1938–1939, 1941), a developing seaside resort, and had to coordinate the response to the great fire in May 1938 that left some 1,500 people homeless.
 He continued to promote freethinking – chaired Freethinkers' Society of Ethical Culture, edited reestablished Laisvoji mintis (1933–1940), lobbied for non-religious cemeteries, schools, marriage and birth registrations, published numerous anti-religious texts.
-For one such text, he was sued by a priest for slander and received a one-month suspended prison sentence.
-After the Soviet occupation of Lithuania in June 1940, Šliūpas was invited to the People's Government of Lithuania, but refused.
 He continued to be active in public life until his death.
-As many other Lithuanians, he fled from the advancing Red Army in October 1944 and was invited to Berlin to record a radio speech to Lithuanian Americans.
-He wrote the speech but died suddenly before he could record it.
+As many other Lithuanians, he fled from the advancing Red Army in October 1944 and died suddenly in Germany.